scrook/neuroml-db/Documentation/Getting Started.md

 ##Server Access

 Both are Ubuntu servers, and SSH'ing into them is the general workflow.
 Renate (see below) can give you access to the servers.
-Note that these servers cannot be SSH'd into from outside of ASU network.
-You'll need to [VPN](https://startpage.com/do/search?q=arizona+state+university+vpn&lui=english) in or connect from campus.

 The physical servers are maintained by [Renate Mittelmann](https://webapp4.asu.edu/directory/person/85012).
 Her office is on the same floor as Sharon.
 See the directory link for contact info.
 Any questions about usernames, passwords, access, backups, restarts, and scheduled maintenance should be directed to her.